BashiirHagi/AWS-Projects/README.md

 I added a route on the route table to allow traffic to the internet gateway (IGW) with target 0.0.0.0/0.
 Instances in the public and private subnet will be able to connect to the internet now.

+### CloudWatch for resource monitoring. created CloudWatch alarms and Dashboards

+Create an EC2 Instance with Amazon Linux 2 AMI

+I chose the default VPC, and configured security inbound rules with port 22 open for all hosts (0.0.0.0/0)

+I laucned the instance and downloaded the private key file (.pem) to my local machine

+I then SSH into the EC2 Instance and pefromed software instllations/updates

+##### Key Commands:
+- sudo yum update -y
+- sudo amazon-linux-extras install epel -y
+- sudo yum install stress -y

+##### Created a SNS Topic
+Navigated to the us-east-1 (N.Virginia) region

+Then went to Simple Notification Service (SNS) under Application Integration services

+Clicked on Topics and completed the details by providing a Type (standard), Nmae and Display name

+Clicked on create topic

+##### Subscribed to the SNS Topic
+I went to the SNS topic I had just created by blicking the topic name

+i then clicked on Create subscription

+I then provided the SNS details - Topic ARN, Protocol (Email) and endpoint - bashiir_20hotmail.co.uk

+I then clicked on Confirm subscription

+##### Check EC2 CPU Utilization Metrics in CloudWatch Metrics
+Navigate to cloudwatch services under Management & Governanfe service

+Clicked on All Metrics on the left-hand side

+The metrics were now visible for the EC2 instance

+##### Create CloudWatch Alarm.

+##### Testing CloudWatch Alarm by Stressing CPU Utilization.

+##### Checking For an Email from the SNS Topic.

+##### Checking the CloudWatch Alarm Graph

+##### Create a CloudWatch Dashboard.